voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### February 3, 2023

+This release adds Zoom Meeting Assistant status display to the Transcribe App.
+Due to this change this release will require Zoom Meeting Assistant version 0.3.0 at minimum.

+This release also addresses the following specific issues:
+* Automatically insert underscores into multi-word hints
+* Do not hide microphone and browser capture icons for old projects that have no language setting value

 ### January 30, 2023

 This release has the improved Spanish Real-Time model.